A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Fluid Relaxation Approximation

-Recall that for \textsc{dap} with deterministic $T$, we maximize $\fLPM$, where the decision variables in the LP are $\{y_{ki}\}_{k\in \MM, i\in \NN\cup\{0\}}$.
-It is unclear how to accurately guess the $m$ near-optimal values for $\{y_{k0}\}_{k\in \MM}$ to improve the approximation guarantee beyond $\frac{1}{2}(1-\frac{1}{e})$ in \cite{bai2022coordinated}.
-Furthermore, this idea cannot be generalized to optimize $\EE_T[\fLPM(\vecc, T)]$ for \textsc{dap} with stochastic $T$, where we need to guess $y_0$ for different customer types and different $T$.
-So we take a different algorithmic approach that develops threshold-based augmentation algorithms.
-First, we establish the SO property for $\fLP$.
-Leveraging the SO property, we generalize the threshold-based augmentation algorithm for SO functions to maximize $\fLPM(\vecc,T)$ for deterministic $T$ and $\EE_T[\fLPM(\vecc, T)]$ for stochastic $T$.
-It is important to note that we consider the original CDLP, $\fLPM$, rather than the modified LP $g$, and we establish the SO property instead of submodularity.
+For \textsc{dap} with deterministic $T$, we maximize multi-type CDLP $\fLPM$, where the decision variables are $\{y_{ki}\}_{k\in \MM, i \in \NN \cup\{0\}}$.
+In general, it may not be possible to guess the $m$ values $\{y_{k0}\}_{k\in \MM}$ in polynomial time and it is not clear (to us) if one can improve upon the $\frac{1}{2}(1-\frac{1}{e})$ approximation in \cite{bai2022coordinated} using the surrogate LP approach.
+Moreover, it is also not obvious if the algorithms described could be generalized to optimize $\EE_T[\fLPM(\vecc, T)]$ for \textsc{dap} with stochastic $T$, which requires guessing $y_0$ for different customer types and various $T$.
+We adopt a different algorithmic approach and consider the multi-type CDLP, $\fLPM$, rather than the surrogate LP $g$.
+We show that the CDLP has submodular order like property and develop new threshold-based augmentation algorithms to maximize $\fLPM(\vecc,T)$ for deterministic $T$ and $\EE_T[\fLPM(\vecc, T)]$ for stochastic $T$.
+We establish an approximation guarantee of $\frac{1}{2}-\epsilon$ in each case under a cardinality constraint and $\frac{1}{3}-\epsilon$ under a budget constraint.